Jakobud/vscode-placeholder-images/README.md

 - The maximum number of image urls to save for the Recent images list
 - Default: `10`

-> Disclaimer: This extension is not affiliated with any of the used placeholder image services in any way.
-This extension simply generates image urls for the placeholder image services.
+> Disclaimer: This extension is not affiliated with any of the specified 3rd-party placeholder image services.